The Process: How to Get a Terlingua Chihuahua (the ONLY way to get a Terlingua Chihuahua)

 Terlingua Facebook page: https://www.facebook.com/terlinguachihuahuas

-After we discuss your expectations in a Chihuahua and any questions I might have from what you’ve told me, keep an eye on the "Litters" page and our Terlingua facebook.
-When I have a litter vet confirmed, I will give them their own page that is linked to the middle column on my Litters page.
-The litters page is located here: https://www.terlinguachihuahuas.com/litters I will post photos each week and at the 6th week I will also begin posting videos.
+After we discuss your expectations in a Chihuahua and any questions I might have from what you’ve told me, keep an eye on our Terlingua Facebook.
+Our Terlingua Facebook ( https://www.facebook.com/terlinguachihuahuas ) is public, so you do not have to be a member of Facebook to see it.
+In fact, we have a Facebook feed for Terlingua on our Litters page.
+I will post photos each week and at the 6th week I will also begin posting videos.
 If you have interest in a puppy, write me privately and let me know.
 If you have questions, ask anytime!
 I never mind questions and no, you are not bothering me at all!

-I usually post the videos on the Facebook page, and that link is: The squeaky wheel does get the grease.
+Now here is the important part: The squeaky wheel does get the grease.
 During the posting of these pictures & videos, the person who talks to me and expresses interest in a puppy will be more likely to be offered the puppy if the puppy is a good match.
 At that point I will begin learning a lot more about the potential owner as well.
+If you write me one time about a puppy and then later wonder why you were not chosen for the puppy, it is because we did not get to know you and have enough information to really determine if you are the right home for the puppy.
+Talk to us!
+That is how it is going to happen.
+You don't have to write every day or make up some kind of content to write...ask questions you want to know about the puppy.
+Let us know how much you like the puppy, and how you see the puppy fitting into your home.

-When it comes down to making a decision, you can imagine I will be much more interested in a home where I have developed a friendship with the person over the weeks and I have a lot of details to work with to match the puppy vs. someone who wrote one time and said “Smooth female please.”
+When it comes down to making a decision, you can imagine I will be much more interested in a home where I have developed a friendship with the person over the weeks the puppy has been growing up, and I have a lot of details to work with to match the puppy vs. someone who wrote one time and said “Smooth female please.”

 NOTE: If you tell me “keep me up to date” – I’ll be honest, I won’t.
 I don’t have time to individually write everyone each week – it’s not that I wouldn’t like to, I just don’t have time nor do I know each person’s level of interest (that is part of this process – if you’re interested, you’ll look and let me know if there is someone you like, or ask a question, or communicate with me in some way).
 I am a great answerer.
 I am not going to seek you out every week to give you information.
-Photos will go up on the Litters page usually Sunday or Monday unless some emergency is happening here.
-Videos will go up on the Facebook Sunday or Monday for litters that are old enough as well as a note that I have updated the website with a glance of some of the photos.
+I am not going to email you photos - the photos are on the Facebook and the link is at the top.
+There are no new secret photos I am not showing people - when I have them, up they go!

 Now is the Time to Take Action!

-At 8 weeks we do an evaluation of show vs. pet.
-After this evaluation, I will make up my mind and offer the puppy to the home I feel is the best fit (or if none are the best fit, I will put on the Available page).
+After all this waiting, at 8 weeks we do an evaluation of show vs. pet.
+After this evaluation, I will make up my mind and offer the puppy to the home I feel is the best fit (or if none are the best fit, I will put on the Available page - this very RARELY happens, I have many great homes contact me for a range of different types of puppy personalities and situations).
 There is a small window.
 I do not hold dogs for anyone – it’s not fair to the dog to miss out on a good home if one appears who is ready to move forward, and this has happened to me more than once in the past waiting on a home that does not materialize with someone “thinking” or “checking with spouse.”
 Please do all that in advance of the 8 week date.
-At this point, if you are really wanting the puppy, this is not the time to think...the time to think was previously to this time.
+At this point, if you are really wanting the puppy, this is not the time to think...the time to think was before this time during the waiting period.
 If I do not get an answer, I WILL move on to the next potential home that is a good fit.
 While I am sure there are a few people who legitimately have something going on not to answer, usually if someone doesn’t answer they have either found another puppy, they are stalling for another breeder to make up their mind, or they are just not ready to move on.
 If any of these things are true, it’s not a problem, you can tell me without hurting my feelings – and it probably won’t impact you in any way for being considered for a puppy later.
 I really value the truth and not wasting anyone’s time.
 We have many inquiries and only a few puppies – some people will unfortunately be disappointed or have to wait for another litter.
 The puppy’s best interest will always come first.
 When we both agree it is a good fit, it will be time to sign the contract and 1/2 deposit put down, and at that time it is YOUR puppy.
 We will then talk about making arrangements for pickup.
-The puppy will be able to leave at 10-12 weeks OR when the puppy has 2 sets of shots, is fully weaned, fully independent from mom, and physically and emotionally ready.
+The puppy will be able to leave at 10-12 weeks OR when the puppy has the 10 week shots, is fully weaned, fully independent from mom, and physically and emotionally ready.